Introduction

 The Mahabharata is not only a story of war.
 It is the field where Dharma becomes difficult.

-Yudhishthira knew the danger of the dice game.
-Still, he thought, “Just one more game.
-This time I shall win.”
+Yudhishthira knew that the dice game could have undersirable consequences.
+He tried to win by staking everything he possessed.
 But he lost everything.
-He did not want Sri Krishna’s presence to confront his decision.
+He did not want to confront Sri Krishna as he would not be able to continue further.
 In that moment, he failed to depend on Sri Krishna’s guidance.

 Is this very different from modern life?
 Today, a person may invest lakhs in the share market.
-Then suddenly, a political crisis, a war, or an unforeseen event changes everything.
-Plans collapse, savings reduce, peace disappears.
+Then suddenly, a political crisis, or an unforeseen event changes everything.
+Plans collapse, savings reduce and peace disappears.

 Arjuna was sometimes touched by pride and confusion.
 At times, they consulted Sri Krishna.
 At other times, they acted according to their own will.
 This made outcomes uncertain.
 They also paid a price for it.